TUM-DAML/seml/examples/README.md

 ```bash
 python /path/to/seml/main.py -c example_config.yaml start
 ```
+The config file is only needed to specify the MongoDB collection.
+All other parameters will be loaded from the MongoDB.

 ### Running multiple experiments per Slurm job
 Often, a single experiment requires much less GPU RAM than is available on a GPU.
 Thus, we can